 1. Create an AdSense ad

 First of all, you need an AdSense ad.
 Follow the manual about the AdSense ad type in Advanced Ads to set it up.
 When you create the ad in AdSense, be sure to choose the “Responsive” ad format there as well.

 If you create the AdSense ad manually then choose the Responsive ad type.

-If you imported a responsive ad from your AdSense account then you should see the Resizing option.
+When you have installed and activated our Responsive Ads add-on and if you imported a responsive ad from your AdSense account then you should see the Resizing option.
 Switch it to advanced.

 3. Define the sizes